AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    }
    ```

-6. You can do step *5* multiple times until the number of players is met and a match can be created.
-In this case, it is 2 players.

-7. If successful, you will receive responses (down stream) in `postman` that looks like the following.
+6. If successful, you will receive responses (downstream) in Postman, similar to the following:

    ```json
    {